geewynn/page_summarizer/README.md

 ### Page Summarizer

 ```
-# After importing the necessary libraries, read the file/article text that is to be summarized and perform Data Wrangling on it
+# First read the file/article text that is to be summarized and perform Data Wrangling on it
 file = open("mayowa.txt","r")
 data=file.readlines()
 file.close()
 ```
 ```
-#Next, call the above function and define the word2vec model to be used
+#Next, define the "word2vec" model to be used
 model_w2v = gensim.models.Word2Vec(
             tokenized_text,
             size=200, # desired no. of features/independent variables